If the decision is made to have ACL surgery, then there are some ACL graft options you might want to avoid!

 - Many surgeons prefer to use a patella tendon graft as it closely resembles the torn ACL.

 - A patella tendon graft is approximately the same length as the ACL and the bone ends of the graft can be placed into the bone where the ACL attaches.

 - The disadvantages of using a patella tendon graft are that there is potential for risk of experiencing pain at the front of the knee.
 In particular where the patella tendon graft was taken.

-ACL graft option No.2 – Hamstring tendon
+ACL graft option Number 2 – Hamstring tendon

 - Surgeons use a hamstring tendon from the back of the patient’s thigh.

 - The hamstring tendon is where two of the tendons of the hamstring muscle are effectively removed and bundled together to create a new ACL graft.